 Below a solid layer of ice convection at Europa’s subsurface, it is almost certain that a global saltwater ocean exists.
 If life is found, it may be the only habitable celestial body of its kind in the solar system.

 The Tianwen-1, Perseverance, the Enceladus Life Finder, and Dragonfly are among the missions that will focus on the origins of life throughout the rest of this century.
 Enceladus and Titan, two natural satellites corresponding to these future missions, may also contain subsurface bodies of water.

 Since the inception of astrobiology in the late 1990s, many members of the scientific community have sought to comprehend the societal implications of future discoveries that could provide answers to life’s paradigmatic existential questions.
 And upcoming missions over the next decade or so could further expand the interdisciplinary field of astrobiology, implicating additional scientific disciplines.

 The Origins of Life

-As part of the metabolism first hypothesis, however, prebiotic life on Earth is purported to have originated on the seafloor in hydrothermal vents.
+Directed panspermia, as hypothesized to have occurred as a result of the Israeli Beresheet lunar lander, could explain the difficulty of microorganism distribution in our solar system.
+As part of the metabolism-first hypothesis, however, prebiotic life on Earth is purported to have originated on the seafloor in hydrothermal vents.
 High-temperature vents on the seabed may have induced the organic molecules and ingredients that enabled life.